Falling: Channel 4 drops first trailer for Adolescence writer and Keeley Hawes' new 'moving' drama

 It also marks a change of pace for Thorne.
-Over the years, his career has been loaded with sobering stories that stop us in our tracks.
-Many feature collaborations with Brit power-house Stephen Graham, such as 2025’s viral hit Adolescence, and 2019’s brutal drama The Virtues.
+Over the years, his career has been loaded with sobering stories that stop us in our tracks, whether it’s 2025’s viral hit Adolescence or this year’s brutal Lord of the Flies adaptation for the BBC.

 What is Falling on Channel 4 about?